Overwhelmed by Health Advice? Focus on These Four Essentials.

 Diet

-Diet is the main driver when it comes to health.
+Diet is the main driver of health.
 I am not here to sell you on any specific diet.

-You will find the most success in creating a diet you are able to stick to.
+You will find the most success in a diet you are able to stick to.

-A diet that brings you joy, makes you feel good physically, and nourishes your body all in one is the goal.
-This is bound to look different than the people around you.
+A diet that brings you joy, makes you feel good physically, and nourishes your body is the goal.
+This looks different for everyone.

-Unless you have the means to hire a chef, becoming a better cook is going to be a surefire way for you to instantly create a better relationship with your diet.
+Unless you have the means to hire a chef, aspiring to become a better cook is a surefire way for you to instantly create a better relationship with your food.

 Experiment with what works for you and leave behind what doesn’t.